Retina Foundation of the Southwest

 A nonprofit organization

-Established in 1975, the Retina Foundation is a world-renowned research institute with the unwavering mission to prevent vision loss and restore sight through innovative research and treatment.
-The Retina Foundation develops potential treatments for patients with varioueye diseases through laboratory science and clinical trials.
+Established in 1975, the Retina Foundation is a world-renowned research institute with an unwavering mission to prevent vision loss and restore sight through innovative research and treatment.
+The Retina Foundation develops potential treatments for patients with various eye diseases through laboratory science and clinical trials.

 Our three core research areas are pediatric eye conditions, inherited eye diseases, and age-related macular degeneration (AMD).